putriesterr/Clustering-the-Countries-by-using-K-Means-for-HELP-International/README.md

 HELP International has successfully raised about $10 million.
 Now, the CEO of the NGO needs to decide how to use this money strategically and effectively. strategically and effectively.
 So, the CEO has to make a decision to select the countries that need the most help.
 Therefore, friends' task is to categorize the countries using several socioeconomic and health factors that determine the the overall development of the country.
-Then you need to suggest which countries the CEO needs to focus on the most.
+Then we need to suggest which countries the CEO needs to focus on the most.

 ## File Descriptions
 There are only 2 filer in this repository (except the README and requirements file).